-  From time to time, we also utilize our local neighborhood partners for additional teaching space, including the Royal Geographical Society and The Academy at Holiday Inn Kensington, which are located within walking distance of Foundation House.
+From time to time, we also utilize our local neighborhood partners for additional teaching space, including the Royal Geographical Society, The Academy at Holiday Inn Kensington, and Baden-Powell House, which are located within walking distance of Foundation House.
 All of our external classrooms are carefully vetted, examined for academic suitability, and held to the same high standards as Foundation House and Metrogate House classrooms.

 Our student residences are mostly situated in Kensington, within walking distance to Foundation House.
 Generally, students will live in converted townhouses with shared rooms, modern kitchens, renovated bathrooms, and study spaces.
 From time to time, students will live outside of Kensington in areas such as Kings Cross; a vibrant and student-friendly location and an easy Tube journey to Foundation House.
 You can find out more about our student accommodation on the London Housing page.

 The Royal Family